pyralog/pyralog/CLIENT_PARTITIONING_PATTERNS.md

 │    • No serialization (just write 0x00)                 │
 │    • Simple recovery (one syscall)                      │
 │                                                         │
-│  Invented for: DLog VLSN persistence (2025)             │
+│  Invented for: Pyralog VLSN persistence (2025)             │
 │                                                         │
 └─────────────────────────────────────────────────────────┘
 ```